Below is a list of potential tips for throwing a sustainable or eco friendly party.

 4. Consider More Sustainable Wrapping Paper & Wrapping Materials

 If the gift will be a physical product or item, consider using more sustainable wrapping paper and wrapping materials

 – Pre used wrapping paper, upcycled or downcycled paper, or some other type of more sustainable paper, such as paper with recycled content in it

-– Avoiding the use of packaging tape that has plastic in it, and using string to tie the paper in place instead
+– Avoiding the use of packaging tape that has plastic in it, and using materials like string instead, that can tie the paper in place around the present

 5. Consider Being More Sustainable With Party Supplies

 A few ways to potentially be more sustainable with party supplies might be: